godotengine/godot-docs/classes/class_control.rst

 Virtual method to be implemented by the user.
 Returns whether the given ``point`` is inside this control.

-If not overriden, default behavior is checking if the point is within control's Rect.
+If not overridden, default behavior is checking if the point is within control's Rect.

 **Node:** If you want to check if a point is inside the control, you can use ``get_rect().has_point(point)``.